American Outdoor Brands (NASDAQ:AOUT) Releases FY22 Earnings Guidance

-American Outdoor Brands (NASDAQ:AOUT) issued an update on its FY22 earnings guidance on Thursday morning.
+American Outdoor Brands (NASDAQ:AOUT) updated its FY22 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.02-2.26 for the period, compared to the Thomson Reuters consensus estimate of $2.21.
 The company issued revenue guidance of $280-295 million, compared to the consensus revenue estimate of $291.68 million.American Outdoor Brands also updated its FY 2022 guidance to $2.020-$2.260 EPS.

-A number of analysts have issued reports on the stock.
-Zacks Investment Research cut shares of American Outdoor Brands from a buy rating to a hold rating in a research note on Wednesday, July 21st.
-Lake Street Capital lifted their price target on shares of American Outdoor Brands from $37.00 to $40.00 and gave the company a buy rating in a research report on Friday, July 16th.
-Finally, B. Riley reaffirmed a buy rating and set a $46.00 target price (up previously from $44.00) on shares of American Outdoor Brands in a research report on Friday, July 16th.
-One investment analyst has rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of Buy and an average target price of $32.14.
+Several research firms recently weighed in on AOUT.
+Lake Street Capital lifted their price objective on American Outdoor Brands from $37.00 to $40.00 and gave the company a buy rating in a report on Friday, July 16th.
+Zacks Investment Research downgraded American Outdoor Brands from a buy rating to a hold rating in a report on Wednesday, July 21st.
+Finally, B. Riley restated a buy rating and issued a $47.00 price objective on shares of American Outdoor Brands in a report on Friday.
+One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of $32.29.

+Shares of American Outdoor Brands stock opened at $25.90 on Friday.
+The company has a market capitalization of $365.19 million and a PE ratio of 18.37.
+The company has a 50-day simple moving average of $28.62 and a two-hundred day simple moving average of $28.01.
+American Outdoor Brands has a one year low of $12.24 and a one year high of $36.62.

-A hedge fund recently bought a new stake in American Outdoor Brands stock.
-Morgan Stanley acquired a new position in American Outdoor Brands, Inc. (NASDAQ:AOUT) during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund acquired 21,227 shares of the company’s stock, valued at approximately $535,000.
-Morgan Stanley owned 0.15% of American Outdoor Brands at the end of the most recent reporting period.
-67.79% of the stock is owned by institutional investors and hedge funds.
+An institutional investor recently bought a new position in American Outdoor Brands stock.
+Morgan Stanley purchased a new position in shares of American Outdoor Brands, Inc. (NASDAQ:AOUT) during the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund purchased 21,227 shares of the company’s stock, valued at approximately $535,000.
+Morgan Stanley owned about 0.15% of American Outdoor Brands as of its most recent filing with the Securities & Exchange Commission.
+67.79% of the stock is currently owned by institutional investors.

 American Outdoor Brands Company Profile